WiseLibs/better-sqlite3/docs/README.md

 - Full transaction support
 - Geared for performance, efficiency, and safety
 - Easy-to-use synchronous API *(faster than an asynchronous API... yes, you read that correctly)*
-- Support for user-defined functions and collating sequences
+- Support for user-defined functions and aggregates
 - 64-bit integer support *(invisible until you need it)*

 ## How other libraries compare